abhinavsingh/proxy.py/README.md

   --basic-auth BASIC_AUTH
                         Default: No authentication.
 Specify colon separated
                         user:password to enable basic authentication.
+  --certfile CERTFILE   Default: None.
+Server certificate.
+If used, you must
+                        also pass --keyfile.
   --client-recvbuf-size CLIENT_RECVBUF_SIZE
                         Default: 1 MB.
 Maximum amount of data received from the client in a single recv() operation.
 Bump this